kiki-here/Codeclause/Task1_color_detection/README.md

 ### Python version (Recommended) - 2.x or 3.x

-### Dependencies - pandas , numpy , opencv , argparse
+### Dependencies - pandas , numpy , opencv , virtual environment
 CAN INSTALL PYTHON PACKAGES BY :
 - `pip install pandas`
 - `pip install numpy`
 - `pip install opencv-python`
+- `py -3 -m venv venv`

 ### About DataSet :
 Colors are made up of 3 primary colors; red, green, and blue.
 In computers, we define each color value within a range of 0 to 255.